heyhaiden/plantMonitor/README.md

 | _***MQTT Explorer***_ | ![MQTT Explorer](/assets/MQTT_Explorer.png) | |
 | _***InfluxDB***_ | ![InfluxDB](/assets/InfluxDB.png) |  |

-[Paragraph here about general observations]
+### Observations
+Once data feeds are up and running, monitor over a period of time to determine desired value ranges for each sensor in regards to the plant's preferred growing conditions.
+A regression curve analysis can be used to smooth out moisture sensor readings over time, allowing you to determine a regular watering cycle for the plant.

+Also pay attention to where the plant and sensor are physically placed in a room or environenment, as external factors can influence the readings as well (ie. close to a window that opens, a classroom that fills with people, etc).

 ### Challenges
-- Moisture sensor nail calibration and long-term use corrosion
+- Moisture sensor nail calibration was difficult and minute differences in the positioning of the device can cause big discrepancies in values returned
+- The nails are predisposed to corrode during the electrolysis process, limiting life time
-- Overall system energy consumption, reliance on constant power
+- Overall system energy consumption is very high, and relies on constant power
 - Limited mobility: need to be in range of a network or reconfigure devices if connected to a new network

 ### Suggested Improvements